MJoergen/formal/memory/README.md

 Therefore, I find it convenient to introduce the MEMORY module, which acts as an "adapter" from the WISHBONE interface to the "elastic pipeline" interface.
+Furthermore, the MEMORY module stores the responses on two different output pipelines, for use by the CPU.

 ## Interface